How to Enable JWT Single Sign-On

 $jwt = $base64UrlHeader . "." . $base64UrlPayload . "." . $base64UrlSignature;

-Step 3: Save the changes you have made.
+Step 4: Save the changes you've made.